equipeGST/RiboDoc/README.md

 *adapt_sequence*: If they are not trimmed, you should specify the sequence of the adapter in quotes on the line here like "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA".
 If you do not put anything between the quotes, RiboDoc will try to fond the adapter itself but this can sometimes lead to a wrong adapter sequence.

 You also have to define the range for read length selection.
 Default values select reads from 25 to 35 nucleotides long.
-*readsLength_min*: minimum reads length.
+*readsLength_min*: Minimum reads length.
-*readsLength_max*: maximum reads length.
+*readsLength_max*: Maximum reads length.

 You might also need to specify features keywords in the GFF file to fit your GFF file format :
-*gff_cds_feature*: feature corresponding to CDS in the annotation file.
+*gff_cds_feature*: Feature corresponding to CDS in the annotation file.
 "CDS" is the default value (can sometimes be "ORF").
-*gff_parent_attribut*: attribut to regroup reads during counting.
+*gff_parent_attribut*: Attribut to regroup reads during counting.
 "Parent" is the default value to regroup counts by transcripts (Parent of CDS features) for the differential analysis.
 *gff_name_attribut*: Name of the genes features in the GFF.
 Default is "Name" but it can sometimes be "gene_name" or else.
 ##### Statistical settings
 To be able to perform statistical analyzes, you must define a reference condition as well as your thresholds.
-*reference_condition*: it correspond to the reference biological_condition_name in your FastQ files name.
+*reference_condition*: Corresponds to the reference biological_condition_name in your FastQ files name.
 Ex : "Wild_Type" (as in *Wild_Type.1.fastq.gz*).
-*transcript_or_gene*: choose whether to perfom the differential analysis on features grouped by "transcripts" or by "gene"
+*transcript_or_gene*: Choose whether to perfom the differential analysis on features grouped by "transcripts" or by "gene"
 *p-val*: p-value threshold for the differential analysis.
 Default value is 0.01.
 *logFC*: logFC threshold for the differential analysis.
 Defaut value is 0 to keep all the genes without logFC filtering.
 ##### Window for qualitative test